 American College of Radiology

 New residents: This one is a no-brainer.
-It is free to join for new residents and you can easily become a card carrying resident member of the ACR.
-And, you get all the benefits of joining the key radiological society while supporting the specialty of radiology.
+It is free to join for new residents, and you can quickly become a card-carrying resident member of the ACR.
+And, you get all the benefits of joining the essential radiological society while supporting the specialty of radiology.
 Why wouldn’t you want to join?

-Senior Residents/Fellows: Now you have to start shelling out some cash to join the society.
+Senior Residents/Fellows: You have to start shelling out some cash to join the organization.
 Is it still worth it?
-Well, the first year out it is not much to join.
+Well, the first year out, it is not much to join.
 At a rate of 70 dollars for the first year, it pays to join.
-Furthermore, you are supporting your own livelihood since the ACR is the main organization that lobbies for our specialty.
-As a more senior radiologist, the rates to join become steeper- as high as 900 dollars per year!
-Even so, this is the main organization that “has our backs” when it comes to all the political stuff.
+Furthermore, you support your livelihood since the ACR is the leading organization that lobbies for our specialty.
+As a more senior radiologist, joining rates become steeper- as high as 900 dollars per year!
+Even so, this is the primary organization that “has our backs” when it comes to all the political stuff.
 It makes sense.

 American Roentgen Ray Society

 New residents: This is society is another freebie during radiology residency.
-You get the benefit of a decent journal (AJR) and support academic radiology.
+You get the benefit of a reputable journal (AJR) and support academic radiology.
 What is there not to like?
 Go for it!

 Senior Residents/Fellows: At a rate of 350 dollars per year for the online subscription for a senior radiologist, I have mixed feelings about joining this society.
-Although CME credit opportunities abound when you join this society, other societies such as the RSNA duplicate the same education component but have much more extensive resources.
-Given plenty of dues shelled out to other societies, I am on the fence about joining this one.
-Personally, I did not renew my subscription for a while.
-But, I may decide to do so at some point!
+Although CME credit opportunities abound when you enter this society, other institutions such as the RSNA duplicate the same education component but more extensive resources.
+Given plenty of dues shelled out to other institutions, I am on the fence about joining this one.
+I did not renew my subscription for a while.
+But I may decide to do so at some point!

 Radiological Society Of North America

-Senior Residents/Fellows: Though this society is fairly expensive for annual dues (currently $525/year), it is the best for CME credits and educational activities.
+Senior Residents/Fellows: Though this society is relatively expensive for annual dues (currently $525/year), it is the best for CME credits and educational activities.
 For the senior radiologist, you have the opportunity to participate in great online lectures and cases.
 Plus, you get access to Radiographics and the gray journal (Radiology).
-Although I begrudgingly pay the dues, it is an important society for most seasoned radiologists to join.
+Although I begrudgingly pay the dues, it is a crucial society for most seasoned radiologists to join.

 New residents: I believe that as soon as you know what fellowship you want to pursue, you should immediately join that specialty society.
 Most of the time, the rates for resident members are significantly discounted.
-Plus, you are supporting the academic mission and advocacy for you prospective society.
-Some of these societies have career resources that are invaluable.
-And, you typically get discounts to the annual meeting.
+Plus, you are supporting the academic mission and advocacy for your prospective organization.
+Some of these societies have invaluable career resources.
+And, you typically get discounts at the annual meeting.
 Sign up!

-Senior Residents/Fellows: Although not cheap, if you are a specialist in a particular area (I pay $510/year to join the SNMMI), you should feel some obligation to support your own specialty.
-And, most specialties give CME credits and discounts to annual meetings.
-I think in the long run it usually pays to keep up a membership in your own specialty society.
+Senior Residents/Fellows: Although not cheap, if you are a specialist in a particular area (I pay $510/year to join the SNMMI), you should feel some obligation to support your specialty.
+And, most specialty organizations give CME credits and discounts to annual meetings.
+I think, in the long run, it usually pays to keep up membership in your specialty society.

 American Medical Association

 New residents: Think twice about continuing membership in this society.
-Many of the positions espoused by the society run in counter to the missions of the radiology societies politically and educationally.
-Plus, even as a resident, you need to spend money on membership (1st year- 45 dollars, 2nd year- 80 dollars, 3rd year 120 dollars, and 4th year- 160 dollars).
+Many of the positions espoused by the organization are counter to the missions of the radiology societies politically and educationally.
+Plus, you need to spend money on membership (1st year- 45 dollars, 2nd year- 80 dollars, 3rd year 120 dollars, and 4th year- 160 dollars).
 It’s probably not worth your while!

-Senior Residents/Fellows: I find it really hard to justify membership in this society.
+Senior Residents/Fellows: I find it hard to justify membership in this society.
 In addition to lobbying for primary care specialties over radiology, there is little benefit to joining.
-The articles from the main journal JAMA are usually not relevant to the daily practice of radiology and you can always read the abstracts online if need be.
+The articles from the prominent journal JAMA are usually not relevant to the daily practice of radiology, and you can always read the abstracts online if need be.
 I let my AMA membership lapse many years ago!!!

-Maintaining membership in societies as a resident in most radiology and radiology specialty societies is a no-brainer because it is either free or extremely cheap.
-In addition, you get the benefits of joining the society.
-Before beginning as an attending, however, you need to think a bit more about which ones to join since the dues can be significant and the benefits may or may not be worth the additional funds.
+Maintaining membership in societies as a resident in most radiology and radiology specialty societies is a no-brainer because it is free or extremely cheap.
+In addition, you get the benefits of joining the organizations.
+However, before becoming an attending, you need to think about which ones to participate in since the dues can be significant, and the benefits may or may not be worth the additional funds.
 Now that you have to start paying down your debts, every dollar counts.
-But for the most part, I think most of you starting out in the real radiology world should at least join the ACR, RSNA, and your own specialty society.
+But for the most part, I think most of you starting in the real radiology world should at least join the ACR, RSNA, and your specialty society.
 It just makes sense…